tenjava-2014/BigxMac-t3/README.md

 ----------

 Enabled:
-    can be true or false.
+    Can be true or false. -
     False - Disables plugin
     True - Enables plugin

 ZombieChance:
-    Can be 0 - 100
+    Can be 0 - 100 -
-    select the chance of a zombie spawning when non-hostile mobs are attacked!
+    Select the chance of a zombie spawning when non-hostile mobs are attacked!
 Default 10

 CreeperChance:
-    Can be 0 - 100
+    Can be 0 - 100 -
-    The chance of creepers spawning tnt (keep the percent low it does kill and is 'very' distructive...
-May wanna turn off lol D:) Default 1
+    Changes chance of creepers spawning tnt (keep the percent low it does kill and is 'very' distructive...
+May wanna turn off lol D: ) - Default Value 1

 SpiderChance:
-    can be 0 - 100
+    can be 0 - 100 -
-    The chance of you being caught in a web when attacking spiders.
-Default 10
+    Changes the chance of you being caught in a web when attacking spiders. - Default Value 10

 SkeletonChance:
-    Can be 0 - 100
+    Can be 0 - 100 -
-    The chance of an arrow spawning on your head when fighting a skeleton.
-Default 10
+    Sets chance of an arrow spawning on your head when fighting a skeleton. - Default Value 10